jerin-ignatious/jerin-ignatious/README.md

 ### Hi there 👋, I'm Jerin

 - 🌱 I’m currently learning React
-- 👯 I’m looking forward to collaborate on full stack
+- 👯 I’m looking forward to collaborate on MERN stack
 - 📫 How to reach me: [Portfolio](http://jerinignatious.tk)

 ---